Skip to main content

 The Genetics of Human Behavior

 Genetics is, relatively speaking, a very young science.
-After discovery of DNA only couple of decades ago it stopped being solely statistical and psychological study of heredity and ever since then it was given a very important component in its labs - a microscope.
-In simple words, we are now able to dive more deeply into the world of genes and their government of human body and behavior.
+After the discovery of DNA only a couple of decades ago, it stopped being solely a statistical and psychological study of heredity, and ever since then it has been given a very important component in its labs: a microscope.
+In simple words, we are now able to dive more deeply into the world of genes and their government of the human body and behavior.
 In this short time we learned a great deal of human genetics and how it works.
 Many genes are already identified in relation to how we act and interact with others and our environment.
-Let's discuss some of them that already earned cool nicknames in relation of what they are capable of or what we think and suspect they do.
+Let's discuss some of them that already earned cool nicknames in relation to what they are capable of or what we think and suspect they do.

-In regards to human behavior, the main question is what has dominant influence, the environment or genetics of a person?
-The best results of course are given by statistical study of separated identical twins who after reunion shown many similarities in personalities even though they were raised in different families and environments.
-However we should not underestimate environmental influence simply because if behavior came to be the result of complex multiple genes doing, they could not have detectable effect due to environmental impact.
-For example even if you have a warrior gene, it's influence could be buried if you are raised in loving family without much violent disturbance from the others.
-Even more, in such scenarios it could help you with more positive influence than negative, for example in your sport's career it is always better to act with sort of allowed aggressiveness.
+In regards to human behavior, the main question is: what has dominant influence—the environment or genetics of a person?
+The best results, of course, are given by a statistical study of separated identical twins who, after reunion, showed many similarities in personalities even though they were raised in different families and environments.
+However, we should not underestimate environmental influence simply because if behavior came to be the result of complex multiple genes doing, they could not have detectable effect due to environmental impact.
+For example, even if you have a warrior gene, it's influence could be buried if you are raised in a loving family without much violent disturbance from the others.
+Even more, in such scenarios it could help you with more positive influence than negative; for example, in your sport's career, it is always better to act with a sort of allowed aggressiveness.

-With disclaimer in mind of me not being a genetics scientist please find more info in referral links throughout this post and instead, in today's spirit, let me introduce half a dozen of cool identified genes or candidates in many cases, responsible for various human key behavior.
+With a disclaimer in mind of me not being a genetics scientist, please find more info in referral links throughout this post, and instead, in today's spirit, let me introduce half a dozen coolly identified genes or candidates, in many cases, responsible for various human key behaviors.

 Wanderlust gene